IrvingGomez/PersonalWebpage/content/publication/supplementary_random_forests_simulation/index.md

 ---
-title: "Supplemetary material: Regression with Missing Data, A Comparison Study of Techniques Based on Random Forests"
+title: "Supplemetary material: Regression with Missing Data, a Comparison Study of Techniques Based on Random Forests"
 authors:
 - admin
 - Emilien Joly